-The Non-Technical Founder's Guide to Understanding Your Development Team
+Non-Technical Founder's Guide to Managing Dev Teams

 You don't need to write code to lead a tech company.
 But you do need to understand how your development team works — and what they need from you.